MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 Current Projects:
 - Exploring Open Source Cyber Reporting using Python to scrap, MongoDB/Postgres to store, and Django on frontend.
 - Creating a REST API for interacting with MongoDBs.
-- Building out ELK cluster for data exploration.
+- Using ElasticSearch and Kibana to visualize for data exploration.